Spinach and Artichoke Dip Pizza, the Ultimate Party Appetizer

 The perfect (weekend-only) burrata pizza

-This friendly neighborhood spot seems to achieve the impossible: a crust that’s not too thick and not too thin, with just the perfect amount of char.
+This neighborhood darling seems to achieve the impossible: a crust that is neither too think nor too thin, with just the right degree of char.
 There’s a bevy of options to choose from, but if you come Friday-Sunday, always get the burrata (it’s only offered then).
 Any other night, go with the Laura: mozzarella, mascarpone, rosemary, and bacon-like speck.

 Elm Park & Greenwich Village